 - Assistance in obtaining funding for your business project

 NetWork Kansas is available statewide and enables entrepreneurs and small business owners to connect with 500+ NetWork Kansas partners throughout the state.

 Chat live, call or e-mail their staff of trained referral coordinators for free, personal assistance.
 A real, live person will discuss your query and guide you to the right resource or resources to help.
 The referral center is staffed Monday – Friday from 8:00 am-5:00 pm.
 Call (877) 521-8600 or e-mail firstname.lastname@example.org.

 For information about other business incentives programs please visit these resources:

-- From the Land of Kansas is the state’s trademark program designed to promote and celebrate agricultural experiences and products grown, raised or produced in Kansas.
-There are a wide array of benefits to joining the state trademark program.
-Your business can identify itself as a Kansas company, network with other Kansas business owners, as well as gain access to the benefits on a first come, first served basis.
+- From the Land of Kansas is the state’s trademark program designed to promote and celebrate agricultural experiences and products grown, raised, or produced in Kansas.
+There are an array of benefits to joining the state trademark program.
+A business can identify itself as a Kansas company, network with other Kansas business owners, and gain access to the benefits on a first-come, first-served basis.
 Membership opens annually in January.
 A business can apply for membership at any time, but will only have access to remaining benefits still open after the annual January enrollment.

 - Kansas Angels Tax Credit

 This program enables accredited angel investors to qualify for the tax credit and allows companies to become certified under the guidelines of the program. (from Kansas Department of Commerce)

 - Rural Opportunity Zones